fbpx

 To conclude, if you are in a good shape and used to maintaining physical efforts for several hours, this adventure is for you.

 The Swiss railway network as well as the local bus lines make it easy to reach Martigny or Zermatt from any city.
 The village of Zermatt itself is only accessible by train.
-We have chosen not to include the transfers so that everyone can have the possibility to spend a little more time in Zermatt at the end of the stay, or even stay there a few days more.
-On the other hand, a departure from Martigny allows all of us to meet up and take a cab to the Val de Bagnes, which is not well served by public transport.
+We have chosen not to include the transfers so that everyone can have the possibility to spend a little more time in Zermatt at the end of the stay, or even stay there a few more days.
+On the other hand, a departure from Martigny allows all of us to meet up and take a cab to the Val de Bagnes, which is not well served by public transports.

 In the case of a gluten-free diet, it is good to come up with extras (bread, bars, …).